Come Out and Play (Billie Eilish song)

 "Come Out and Play" is a song by American singer-songwriter Billie Eilish.
 It was released for digital download and streaming as a single on November 20, 2018, through Darkroom and Interscope Records.
 Eilish wrote the song with its producer, her brother Finneas O'Connell.
 A lullaby-influenced midtempo pop ballad, Eilish's lyrics within the song address several topics, including her attempting to beg a friend to no longer hide away.
 The song was released alongside a festive commercial for technology company Apple, for which it is used as the soundtrack.
-Eilish included the song in the Japanese edition of her debut When We All Fall Asleep, Where Do We Go?
-(2019).

 The song received mainly positive reviews from music critics, several of whom praised the music and lyrics.
 The song charted in various countries, including the United States and the United Kingdom, and reached the top 40 in Australia, New Zealand, Canada and Ireland.
 It was later included on the Japanese edition of Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019), along with her single "When I Was Older".